About the Danish National ID Centre

 As part of the overall objectives of the Danish National ID Centre, the centre also takes part in a number of international ID networks and collaborates with corresponding authorities in other countries.

-Furthermore, the Danish National ID Centre is a member of the European Association for Biometrics which is the primary European stakeholder platform for biometrics and allied technologies, and associated member of the European Document Experts Working Group (EDEWG).
+Furthermore, the Danish National ID Centre is a member of the European Association for Biometrics, including the Biometric Institute, and associated member of the European Document Experts Working Group (EDEWG).

 You can read more about the centre’s tasks etc. in the legislative works (only available in Danish) concerning the establishment of the Danish National ID Centre as well as on the other pages of this website.